War with Iran or not?

 I hope I am right.
 If I am it could be that General Dempsey will return to Washington with the news Obama wants and needs – that without a green light from the U.S, Israel will not bomb Iran’s nuclear facilities.

-Posted by Alan Hart on Jan 15 2012, With 0 Reads, Filed under Editor, World.
+Posted by Alan Hart on January 15, 2012, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.